Are you a man who’s lost his mojo? Well then I have good news for you.

 For best results, split your dosage into one capsule in the morning and one in the evening.
 Remember that since eurycoma longfolia mainly works by lowering cortisol, this is only likely to be helpful for men with high stress levels.

 Studies show that 10 mg of boron a day lowers estrogen and SHBG and raises free testosterone.
-Since this is 3 mg, you’d want to take three to four capsules a day, probably divided into morning and evening doses.
+Since this is 5 mg, you’d want to take two capsules a day, probably divided into morning and evening doses.
 However, if your estrogen and SHBG aren’t particularly high to begin with, you may only need one capsule a day.

 Bulk supplements is the best source for powdered amino acid supplements; in terms of reliability and affordability, it’s just hard to beat.
 This product uses the same 2:1 ratio as Nugenix, but it’s actually dosed high enough.